Who is this article for?

-- Converting a master server to a storage server now correctly immediately applies updates to available menu options.
+- Converting a authority server to a storage server now correctly immediately applies updates to available menu options.

 - Corrects an issue in which changes to device settings for users on legal hold did not save correctly under certain circumstances.

-- Corrects a rare issue which caused the administration console to disconnect unexpectedly.
+- Corrects a rare issue which caused the Code42 console to disconnect unexpectedly.

 - Corrects an issue in which duplicate licenses for Security Center could appear on the Licensing screen.